Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 One side must move.
 This is not an ideal solution morally, but it is the only solution now available.

-The Palestinians inhabited Palestine for 2000 years and if anything have better claim than the Jews, whose claim was 2000 years stale-dated by 1947-48.
+The Palestinians inhabited Palestine for 2000 years and if anything have better territorial right than the Jews, whose claim was 2000 years stale-dated by 1947-48.
 However, the fact is that the Israelis won't leave, and there is no conceivable inducement by which the world could persuade them to do so.

 Therefore, however unfair or unjust, it will have to be the Palestinians who move, who behave as the adults in the room.
 This is not a proposal for a forced ethnic relocation (as the US imposed on many Native Americans in the 19th Century, and as Canada did — for all its holier-than-thou posturing — with its indigenous citizens, as recently as 1967 (!)).
 (See https://www.learnalberta.ca/content/aswt/healing_historical_trauma/documents/relocation_of_aboriginal_communities.pdf.)
 Rather, it is a chance, for those who want it, to build a new life in peace somewhere else.
 If offered good-enough inducements, enough Palestinians might conclude that in their own self-interest they should move.